emilyjmaloney/contact-list-mgmt-python-flask/docs/ADMIN.md

 admin.add_view(ModelView(Car, db.session))
 ```

-But you have ot add those two lines inside the `admin.py` file like this:
+But you have to add those two lines from above inside the `admin.py` file like this:
 ```py
 from flask_admin.contrib.sqla import ModelView from flask_admin import Admin